preconstruct/preconstruct/README.md

 ## Why?

-Generating small, performant bundles and figuring out how to make bundlers use the right bundles shouldn't have to be difficult.
+Generating small, performant bundles and making consumer bundlers use the right bundles shouldn't have to be difficult.

 ## Getting Started